 Mr. Berret is originally from Pittsburgh and received his undergraduate degree from The University of Maryland, a Masters in Special Education from Johns Hopkins University, and a Masters in School Administration from George Mason University.

-Ms. Porter is beginning her twelfth year as an educator and ninth year with FCPS.
+Ms. Porter is beginning her thirteenth year as an educator, tenth year with FCPS, and third year as a Frost Falcon.
 Prior to becoming a part of the Frost community, she was a Dean of Students for two years and science teacher for five years at Glasgow Middle school in Alexandria and a science teacher in Mason, Ohio.

 When she is away from Frost, she loves spending time with her family, especially her sweet daughter Charlotte.